StrangeBeeCorp/docs/docs/thehive/user-guides/choose-light-dark-theme.md

-# How to Change my Account Theme
+# How to Change your Account Theme

 This topic provides step-by-step instructions for changing the user interface theme of your [user account](about-user-accounts.md) in TheHive.